rrwabina/PhD-Literature/Information Technology Management in Healthcare Organizations/Session 2.md

 1. Briefly summarize the 'It Doesn't Matter' Paper.
 2. Discuss whether your agree or disagree in principle to the points raised in the paper.
 Why or why not?
 3. In specialized context, such as health IT, do you agree or disagree to the points raised in the paper?
 Why or why not?
+    - Can focus on four quanrants of hospital IT, is it beneficial to administrative, strategic, operational, and/or clinicl quadrant?

 IT Doesn't Matter is an article written by Nicholas Carr in 2003 that argues that information technology (IT) has become a commodity, no longer providing companies with a competitive advantage.